Developmental Plasticity-inspired Adaptive Pruning for Deep Spiking and Artificial Neural Networks: Introduction

-Spiking Neural Networks (SNNs) are considered to be the third generation neural networks\cite{Maass1997Networks}, with spike event-driven computation, spatio-temporal information joint processing and high biological plausibility\cite{gerstner2002spiking}, which is more in line with the processing mechanism of the brain nervous network.
+Spiking Neural Networks (SNNs) are considered to be the third generation neural networks\cite{Maass1997Networks}, with spike event-driven computation, spatio-temporal joint information processing and high biological plausibility\cite{gerstner2002spiking}, which is more in line with the processing mechanism of the brain nervous network.
 Therefore, learning from the adaptive pruning mechanism of brain development is an effective way to prune SNNs, which is also lacking in current studies.
-Many existing methods simply apply pruning approaches in ANNs to SNNs\cite{chen2021pruning,deng2021comprehensive,wu2019adaptive,lee2021energy,kundu2021spike}, which ignore the unique information processing with binary spikes of SNNs, thus limiting the performance of pruned SNNs.
-Some more biological SNNs pruning methods use spike-timing dependent plasticity (STDP) as an evaluation criterion, dynamically prune synapses with smaller weights or decayed weights in shallow SNNs \cite{rathi2018stdp,shi2019soft,qi2018jointly,nguyen2021connection}.
-Essentially, STDP as a local unsupervised plasticity mechanism is hard to be applied to deep SNNs learning.
-Besides, STDP-based pruning strategies are still far from the brain's pruning mechanism.
+Many existing methods simply apply pruning methods in ANNs to SNNs\cite{chen2021pruning,deng2021comprehensive,chen2023resource,meng2023efficient,chakraborty2024sparse}, which ignore the unique information processing with binary spikes of SNNs, thus limiting the performance of pruned SNNs.
+Some more biological SNNs pruning methods use spike-timing dependent plasticity (STDP) as an evaluation criterion, dynamically prune synapses with smaller weights or decayed weights in shallow SNNs \cite{rathi2018stdp,shi2019soft,nguyen2021connection,liu2022dynsnn}.
+Essentially, STDP as a local unsupervised plasticity mechanism is hard to be applied to deep SNN learning and far from the brain's pruning mechanism.
+Besides, these methods are limited to spatial pruning, ignoring the SNN's unique temporal dimension.

 Although these attempts have become a feasible way of compressing deep networks, they draw little inspiration from the brain's development.
 Substantial efforts are still needed toward studying developmental plasticity-inspired deep networks, as only such biologically interpretable and plausible methods have the potential to approach the highly efficient brain nervous system.
-This paper aims to incorporate multi-scale developmental plasticity mechanisms into DNNs and DSNNs and answer how much the brain's adaptive pruning mechanism helps to better shape the network's structure.
+This paper aims to incorporate multi-scale spatio-temporal developmental plasticity mechanisms into both DNNs and DSNNs and answer how much the brain's adaptive pruning mechanism helps to better shape the network's structure.